 First, an explanation or two, then a definition.
 And finally 10 reasons small churches stay small.

-I know more about getting smaller churches to grow than larger ones.
+I know more about getting small churches to grow than larger ones.
 I pastored three of them, and only the first of the three did not grow.
 I was fresh out of college, untrained, inexperienced, and clueless about what I was doing.
 The next two grew well, and even though I remained at each only some three years, one almost doubled, and the other nearly tripled in attendance and ministries.

 By using the word “grow,” I do not mean numbers for numbers’ sake.
 I do not subscribe to the fallacy that bigness is good, and small churches are failures.
 What I mean by “grow” is reaching people with the gospel of Jesus Christ.
 If you reach them and start new churches, your local church may not expand numerically, but it is most definitely “growing.”
 If you are located in a town that is losing population and your church manages to stay the same size, you’re probably “growing” (i.e., reaching new people for the Lord).